-MATH MO1B - ELEMENTARY ALGEBRA PART B 3 UNITS
+MATH M01B - ELEMENTARY ALGEBRA PART B 3 UNITS

-Recommended Prep: MATH M01A
+Recommended Prep: MATH M01A Class Hours: 3 lecture

 Covers polynomials, rational expressions, and integer exponents.
 Also includes square roots and radical expressions, and quadratic equations and the quadratic formula.
 This course is the second part of a two-semester course sequence: MATH M01A and MATH M01B.
 Completion of both courses is equivalent to MATH M01.
 Unit credit may be received for either MATH M01 or MATH M01A and MATH M01B, not both.
 Students receiving credit in MATH M01A and MATH M01B will not receive credit for MATH M04A.
 Applies to Associate Degree.